 Ruby on Rails has unparalleled support for TDD.
 In addition to the tools that Rails has built-in, a large and thriving testing community adds new tools at an accelerating rate.
 Rails Test Prescriptions is your guide to the entire Rails testing ecosystem.

 Containing both practical code examples and discussion of why testing works, this book starts with the most basic features delivered as part of core Ruby on Rails.
 Once you’ve integrated those features into your coding practice, you’ll want to use popular third-party testing tools such as RSpec, Shoulda, Cucumber, Factory Girl, and Rcov.
 Rails Test Prescriptions shows you how to use these tools and when they are appropriate.

-If your Rails application is sick, or you want to prevent it from getting sick, you need Rails Test Prescriptions, now in print and shipping from pragprog.com/titles/nrtest.
+If your Rails application is sick, or you want to prevent it from getting sick, you need Rails Test Prescriptions_, now in print and shipping from Body/titles/nrtest/rails-test-prescriptions">pragprog.com/titles/nrtest.

 - Continuous Testing with Ruby: Better Software Through Faster Feedback in print